LupineDevelopment/Social-Share-Utils/README.md

 ## Note

 This isn't a standalone Android library.
 You cannot add it to your project as a dependency.
-It won't even work without some changes to its code (keep in mind that Social-Share-Utils is provided under the GPLv2 license).
+It won't even work without some changes to its code (keep in mind that Social-Share-Utils is provided under the LGPL v2.1 license).
 I advise you to fork this project, and add to your app as a git submodule.

 ## Required libraries